NagiosEnterprises/ncpa/docs/api.rst

       }
     }

-There thats better, much more human readable.
+That's better, much more human readable.

 .. topic:: Nagios Check Result Specifiers

-    So there are a couple things we can tack onto the end of the request URL to get what we want out our check
+    There are a couple things we can tack onto the request URL to get what we want out of our check

     .. glossary::